SYSTRA: International acquisitions and development

-Organization
+In 2019, SYSTRA acquired TSP Projects in the UK and C&S Conseils in France.

+During 2021, SYSTRA acquired the Italian-based SWS Engineering.

+In 2023, SYSTRA acquired the Swedish, Danish, and Norwegian entities of Atkins, Rail Systems Australia (a rail signalling firm), Bamser (an Australian tunnel engineering firm), and Subterra (a tunnel engineering firm based in Spain and Latin America).

+During 2024, SYSTRA dismissed an employee for raising safety concerns in response to pressure by Peter Hendy, chairman of Network Rail.

+In October 2024, Latour Capital and FIMALAC acquired a combined 58% shareholding.
+RATP and SNCF each retained 20% with the remaining 2% held by Systra employees.

+Markets and services

 The company works together with industrial groups or equipment companies.
 It acts as a consultant in the public transportation sector, or as a provider of operation services for managing companies.
 As such, SYSTRA works equally as a subcontractor for private clients and public clients.

 SYSTRA segments its activity by expertise but also by sector.